Tuesday, October 27, 2020

 bricks from a shattered,

-rebuilt childhood.
+rebuilt biome.

-surely this is progress
+surely this is progress,

-viewed through a cookie-cutter
+viewed through a cookie-cutter then

-to cube a valley’s waist.
+laid in strips to cube a valley’s waist.

-so the city gets cinched
+and so the city gets cinched

 until smog glooms,

-shocked by this uncertain blood—
+shocked by the tarnish of this uncertain blood.

-have they been strangled?
+has something been strangled?

-for just a moment
+for just a moment within the miles

-the arteries of a heart revelation-struck,
+they are the arteries of a heart

 ==============